Michelle Kamigaki-Baron

 About keyboard_arrow_down

-I am the descendant of coffee pickers from Hōnaunau plantation country, and am a heritage speaker of Hawaiʻi Creole (Pidgin), and a second language learner of ʻŌlelo Hawaiʻi (Hawaiian).
-A lot of my work is motivated by advocacy for Indigenous, Creole, and other stigmatized language speaking communities.
+I am from the occupied Kingdom of Hawaiʻi, a descendant of coffee pickers from Hōnaunau plantation country, a heritage speaker of Hawaiʻi Creole (Pidgin), and an ongoing learner of ʻōlelo Hawaiʻi (Hawaiian).
+My work is driven by a commitment to addressing broader community-centered concerns and to producing scholarship that is accountable to the communities with whom I work.

-My research interests broadly involve speech production and perception, sociophonetics, multilingualism, second language acquisition, and language revitalization.
-More specifically, I am interested in the cognitive representations at the sound and word level, and the interaction between language systems spoken by multilinguals.
-I use a variety of methods to conduct research, including psycholinguistic experimental tasks, corpus linguistics, computational models, and fieldwork.
+My broader research interests include speech production and perception, sociolinguistics, phonetics/phonology, multilingualism, second language acquisition, and language revitalization.
+I use a variety of methods to conduct research, including psycholinguistic experimental tasks, corpus linguistics, computational modeling, and fieldwork.

 Publications keyboard_arrow_down